How-to: Connect your personal card to import expenses

 If your bank doesn't appear in the list this means we do not currently support it and you can instead import your expenses via our CSV method.

-Connect with your account by using the same username and password you use for online banking.
+Connect by using the same username and password you use for online banking.

 We will pull in all of the accounts tied to your username.
-Just pick and choose the ones that you want to import!
+Just pick the account(s) you want to import!

 Once your card(s) has been successfully imported, you can then click Update next to the importing card(s) to pull the latest transactions into your account!